onelogin/onelogin-node-sdk/README.md

         }
     });

-The OneLogin module also supplies those same API methods in an asynchronous form (instead of taking a callback parameter, each method returns to a promise).
+The OneLogin module also supplies those same API methods in an asynchronous (promisified) form: instead of taking a callback parameter, each method returns to a promise.
 With these methods, you may handle the returned promise explicity, or if you are using a version of Node.js that supports async/await, you may await them.

 To get the async version of OneLogin, do: